-All installed graphics modes for your video device can be viewed and tested, by running the INSTALL program from the DOS prompt, or by running a diagnostics program called M64DIAG.EXE.
+All installed graphics modes in the mach64 accelerator can be viewed and tested, by running the INSTALL program from the DOS prompt, or by running a diagnostics program called M64DIAG.EXE.
 Do not run it in a windowed or full-screen DOS box.
 In the INSTALL program, select Test Graphics Adapter from the Diagnostics... option of the Main Menu.
 The Test Graphics Adapter menu has the following options: